hjelev/hjelev.github.io/_posts/2018-01-21-multi-room-audio-system-with-rpis.md

 7. Now you need to find the IP address of the raspberry pi, you can do that by checking the DHCP clients in you router control panel or use your phone and an application like [Fing](https://play.google.com/store/apps/details?id=com.overlook.android.fing){:target="_blank"} (there is also an iphone version of Fing)
 8. Once you find the ip address ssh to it using [Putty](https://www.putty.org/){:target="_blank"} or your favorite ssh client.
  When connecting use user `pi` and password `raspberry`
- After you login for a first time change the default password with
+ After you log in for a first time change the default password with
     <pre>$ passwd</pre>
 9. Update your system packages by running
     <pre>$ sudo apt-get -y update && sudo apt-get -y dist-upgrade</pre>